 When we think of the word "airborne," it's easy to assume that it means a virus can be transmitted through the air at any point—which could technically even apply to those droplets associated with the novel coronavirus, since they travel through the air before they land.
 But the medical definition of airborne is a bit more specific, which can be confusing, Randall told Health this spring.

 Essentially, "airborne suggests the virus is no longer part of the droplet that falls to the ground and is literally part of the air we breathe," he explained.
 When something is airborne, it's actually in an aerosol form—a liquid or a solid suspended in gas.
 While most of us recognize the word "aerosol" in terms of hairspray, in the case of a virus existing as an aerosol, it means the solid is the virus molecule, and the gas is the air that transports it.

 WHO defines aerosol particles as smaller than 5 microns in diameter, while droplets are technically larger than 5 microns in diameter.
 (One micron is one-millionth of a meter or 0.000039 inches.)
 Using this information, a 2013 review article in the Journal of Pathogens explains airborne transmission further, defining it as "the transmission of particles that are comparatively smaller in size [than droplet particles] and thus can remain suspended in air for long periods of time."
-The review adds that, because of this, airborne particles "potentially expose a higher number of susceptible individuals as a much greater distance from the source of infection."
+The review adds that, because of this, airborne particles "potentially expose a higher number of susceptible individuals at a much greater distance from the source of infection."

 What do studies of airborne transmission tell us?